 Although no ground-disturbing construction activity other than the construction of a composting comfort station at Fern Lake are proposed, any ground-disturbing activities associated with the Alternative A would have the potential to adversely affect such sites.
 Until inventory of un-surveyed areas of the park occurs, there could be some potential for inadvertent damage to unknown sites, resulting in adverse effects to these resources.
-Fern Lake has potentially been used historically.
+Fern Lake is likely to have been historically used.
 Visitor use and development here could impact remnants of occupation or resource uses.
 Here and elsewhere in the park, development, maintenance, or improvement of facilities would be preceded by appropriate archeological investigations in compliance with Sections 106 and 110 of the National Historic Preservation Act, 36 Code of Federal Regulations 800, NPS Management Policies, and NPS Directors Order #28.